blowb/blowb-doc/install-internet-service-docker/isso.rst

    sudo wget -O $DOCKER_SHARE/isso/isso.conf \
     https://github.com/posativ/isso/raw/c8655731d6d183a590c04bdf1f97a0afbebee822/share/isso.conf

-Now we need to edit the config file to make some changes for the isso container we'll use.
+Now we need to edit the config file to make some changes for the isso container we will use.
 The following commands switch your working directory to ``$DOCKER_SHARE/isso`` and modify some parts of the configuration file (please replace ``isso@example.com`` with the email address you want notification to come from and ``me@example.com`` to be the address which receives email